letoram/durden/HACKING.md

 Text rendering is not advanced enough to account for shaping.
 This needs to be fixed in the engine, not in these scripts.

+Other than that, the real part is a tool that loads translation tables and intercepts menu/ lookups for the label and description fields and replaces with whatever is in the table.

 Configuration
 ------